colinbardwell/nopd_uof_cleaning/README.txt

 	- Division level:
 		- 6 incidents have two reported division levels, separated by |.
-Only first Division level will be used for this analysis, since the division levels do not clearly correspond with the officers represented for these incidents.
+Kept first division level.
 		- 103 rows changed from "SOD" to "Special Operations Division"
 		- 5 rows changed from "ADD", 4 from "Administrative Duties Services", 1 from "Administrative Support Unit" to "Administrative Duties Division"
 		- 10 rows changed from "ED & TRN", 2 from "Education/Training & Recruitment Division" to "Education and Training Division"